 - 7 No more Little Mermaid statue in Copenhagen?

 - 8 How to get to the Little Mermaid Copenhagen

 Who wrote the original story of the Little Mermaid?

 We are all familiar with the Disney movie the Little Mermaid, which was based on Hans Christian Andersen’s story which he wrote in 1836.

-It is the story of the Little Mermaid who saves the life of a shipwrecked prince and sets off on a perilous quest to win his love.
+It is the story of a 15 year old Little Mermaid who saves the life of a shipwrecked prince and sets off on a perilous quest to win his love.
 The price she pays is dear: To become human she must give up her lovely voice as well as her mermaid’s tail, and if the prince should wed another, she will turn into foam on the waves and disappear forever.
-Even after making the sacrifice, the can’t wed the prince.
+The Disney version has a happy ending of course, but the real story ends tragically when the little mermaid no longer gets her prince and she transforms into cold sea foam.
 You will recognize a sad, melancholic look on the face of the statue…

 The sculpture pictures her as she sits and looks out over the water reminiscing her lost mermaid past.